Search…

 Nightly releases

 A Helm chart release is created every night with the latest images.
 These images should be considered "bleeding edge" and may be unstable.
-You can get that Helm repo with the following:
+You can get this Helm repo with the following:

 helm repo add kubecost-nightly https://kubecost.github.io/nightly-helm-chart